jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-initial.md

 To activate your installation, unzip the file and open the directory.
 Enter the following commands in a terminal (the token is unique to your user account on frinx.io and cannot be shared with other users.
 It can be found [here](https://frinx.io/my-licenses-information) (you need to be logged in frinx.io to view your token)

-    bin/karaf frinx.createtoken [frinx-license_secret-token]
+    ./bin/karaf frinx.createtoken [frinx-license_secret-token]

-To stop it, hold down CTRL and type d
+To stop it, hold the 'CTRL' key and press the 'd' key

 ## Non-standard setups